kpputhuveetil/kpputhuveetil.github.io/index.md

 <hr>

 ## News
+**2/1/22**: The [Bodies Uncovered](https://arxiv.org/abs/2109.04930) paper has been accepted for presentation at ICRA 2022 and for inclusion in the conference Proceedings!
+I can't wait to share my work in Philadelphia in May!

 **12/19/21:** My paper, ["Bodies Uncovered: Learning to Manipulate Real Blankets Around People via Physics Simulations"](https://arxiv.org/abs/2109.04930), has been accepted for publication in RA-L!
 The paper has also been forwarded to ICRA for consideration in the conference proceedings.

 **11/10/21:** The work I did as part of the SURE Robotics REU was featured on the Georgia Tech Research news site!
 The interview can be found [here](https://research.gatech.edu/lego-league-georgia-tech-healthcare-robotics-lab).